 Molecular Sieve Dehydration

-Dehydration, the removal of water from natural gas, prevents formation of gas hydrates and subsequent fouling of critical downstream components, reduces corrosion, maximizes pipeline and process efficiencies, and protects water sensitive catalysts in refinery processes.
+Molecular sieve dehydration process helps in drying natural gas by removing water from natural gas, prevents formation of gas hydrates and subsequent fouling of critical downstream components, reduces corrosion, maximizes pipeline and process efficiencies, and protects water sensitive catalysts in refinery processes.
 In desiccant operations, common adsorbent materials include molecular sieves, silica gels and activated alumina.

 The wet hydrocarbon gas enters the top of the adsorption tower and flows downward through the adsorbent where the water is adsorbed.
-The essentially dry hydrocarbon gas exits at the bottom and is ready for processing or sale.
+The essentially dry natural gas exits at the bottom and is ready for processing or sale.
 Most desiccant systems have two or more adsorption towers enabling one to be regenerated while the remaining tower(s) are in operation.
 Bed regeneration is accomplished by flowing heated dry gas upward so that contaminants adsorbed within the bed can be removed.

 To maintain their effectiveness, desiccants must be protected from free water and liquid hydrocarbon contamination to achieve their anticipated 3 to 5 year life.
 Free water causes long term fracturing and dusting of the desiccant granules, while hydrocarbons burn onto the granules during regeneration, progressively reducing moisture removal capability.

-Gas Plant Needs
+Natural Gas Dehydration Plant Needs

 - Achieve or exceed natural gas production quotas via reliable treatment of wet gases